 Social media profiles can be extremely effective in creating brand awareness.
 Ensure that your logo and company information is consistent across all profiles, and update them regularly with unique content.
 I advise companies to start by using Facebook (1 billion users) and Twitter (560 million active users).
 They are social sharing and microblogging platforms, respectively.
 LinkedIn is also another social network that companies (especially B2B) should leverage — it is a place for businesses to network with other small businesses, make connections and spread the word about your brand.

 5. Get involved in the community

 Choose a non-profit organization to volunteer with or to sit on their board.
 It’s important to be active in the community such as sponsoring sports teams or raising money for non-profit companies.
-Not only are you helping your community, you are spreading the word about your brand, as well as networking with potential clients.
-Include information about your community involvement on your website as part of your business’ mission statement.
+Not only are you helping your community, but you are also spreading the word about your brand, as well as networking with potential clients.
+Include information about your community involvement on your website as part of your business’s mission statement.